-For the purpose of impairment testing, licenses which are recognised as intangible assets with finite useful lives have been allocated to one individual cash-generating unit, comprising two subsidiaries engaged in publishing and development of mobile games.
+For the purpose of impairment testing, licenses and mobile game aggregation platform which are recognised as intangible assets with finite useful lives have been allocated to one individual cash-generating unit, comprising two subsidiaries engaged in publishing and development of mobile games.

-For impairment testing purpose, the recoverable amount of that cash-generating unit has been determined based on the value in use calculation by reference to valuation carried out by Masterpiece Valuation Advisory Limited, an independent qualified professional valuer.
-The calculation uses cash flow projections based on financial budgets approved by the management covering a 9-year period, and pre-tax discount rate of 30.6%.
-There is no steady growth rate beyond the 9-year period cash flows as the useful life of intangible assets were expired.
-Other key assumptions for the value in use calculations relate to the estimation of cash inflows/outflows which include budgeted sales ranged from approximately RMB38,000,000 to RMB150,000,000 and gross margin ranged from 40.5% to 44.0%, such estimation is based on the cash generating units' past performance and management's expectations for the market development.
+For impairment testing purpose for the year ended 31 December 2022, the recoverable amount of that cash-generating unit has been determined based on the value-in-use calculation by reference to valuation carried out by Masterpiece Valuation Advisory Limited, an independent qualified professional valuer.
+The calculation uses cash flow projections based on financial budgets approved by the management covering a 8-year period (2021: 9-year period), and pre-tax discount rate of 31.8% (2021: 30.6%).
+There is no steady growth rate beyond the 8-year period (2021: 9-year period) cash flows as the useful life of intangible assets were expired.
+Other key assumptions for the value-in-use calculations relate to the estimation of cash inflows/outflows which include budgeted sales ranged from approximately RMB23,000,000 to RMB40,700,000 (2021: approximately RMB38,000,000 to RMB150,000,000) and gross margin ranged from 41.5% to 44.7% (2021: 40.5% to 44.0%), such estimation is based on the cash generating units' past performance and management's expectations for the market development.